About the Journal

 Copyright remains with the author(s) of the article(s).

 All articles published in EAC can be re-used under the following licence:

 The journal policy is available on Sherpa.

-EAC, CERT, the Faculty of Education University of Johannesburg and Unisa Press make every effort to ensure the accuracy of all the information contained in our publication.
+EAC, the SARChI Chair: Community and Workers Education, CERT, the Faculty of Education (University of Johannesburg) and Unisa Press make every effort to ensure the accuracy of all the information contained in our publication.
 However, EAC, our agents, and our licensors make no representations or warranties whatsoever as to the accuracy, completeness, or suitability for any purpose of the contributions.
-Any opinions and views expressed in this publication are the opinions and views of the authors, and are not the views of or endorsed by EAC, CERT, the Faculty of Education University of Johannesburg or Unisa Press.
-EAC, CERT, the Faculty of Education University of Johannesburg and Unisa Press shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, in relation to, or arising out of the use of the content of the publication.
+Any opinions and views expressed in this publication are the opinions and views of the authors, and are not the views of or endorsed by EAC, CERT, the Faculty of Education (University of Johannesburg) or Unisa Press.
+EAC, CERT, the Faculty of Education (University of Johannesburg) and Unisa Press shall not be liable for any losses, actions, claims, proceedings, demands, costs, expenses, damages, and other liabilities whatsoever or howsoever caused arising directly or indirectly in connection with, in relation to, or arising out of the use of the content of the publication.

 The journal publishes in English.

-Articles form this journal can be made available on personal websites and institutional repositories, subject to the following conditions:
+Articles from this journal can be made available on personal websites and institutional repositories, subject to the following conditions:

 1) Always upload the final version as published at https://upjournals.co.za/index.php/EAC/index

 Cite the article as part of the metadata and include the DOI as part of the citation to the article.